fbpx

 This logic makes absolutely no sense, yet I’m willing to bet there’s no one who hasn’t told themselves this at some point.

 Guess what?
-If school is going to take you four, five, six years, you’ll just get that much older anyway, whether or not you to go to school.
+If school is going to take you four, five, or six years, you’ll just get that much older anyway, whether or not you go to school.
 Wouldn’t you rather be happier and feel more accomplished at that point, or would you rather just feel older?

 What will ______ think?